How to sleep in the heat when it's too hot outside

 2. Keep the windows open

 “Before and during sleep, keep the windows open.
-If it’s noisy outside, you might benefit from earplugs,” Dr Potter suggests.
+If it’s noisy outside, you might benefit from earplugs,” suggests Dr Potter, the chief science officer at Resilient Nutrition.

 We all know that water is an essential nutrient for the body but when it comes to the hot weather, it’s more important than ever to stay hydrated - even during the night.

-But as Alison Jones, certified sleep consultant and expert at Sealy (opens in new tab), says, “Not only does staying properly hydrated help to lubricate the joints and cushion sensitive tissues throughout the night, it can also help you attain the drop in core body temperature that helps induce sleepiness, according to a study by the University of North Carolina (opens in new tab).”
+But as Alison Jones, certified sleep consultant, says, “Not only does staying properly hydrated help to lubricate the joints and cushion sensitive tissues throughout the night, it can also help you attain the drop in core body temperature that helps induce sleepiness, according to a study by the University of North Carolina.”

 To make sure this happens, Alison suggests keeping a small glass of water on your bedside table or one of the best water bottles with a lid filled up.